Analytical cell size distribution: lineage-population bias and parameter inference: Exact lineage distributions for deterministic partitioning

 \section{Exact lineage distributions for deterministic partitioning}

-Exact population solutions to \cref{eq_pop_full} have been obtained in the particular case of exponential and noiseless ($D=0$) growth, for deterministic symmetric \cite{hall_functional_1990} and asymmetric \cite{zaidi_asymmetrical_2021} partitioning.
-The same methods can be used to derive the lineage distribution, for which the hypothesis of exponential growth can even be relaxed and replaced by power-law growth rates, still in the absence of noise.
+Exact steady-state solutions to the population \cref{eq_pop_full} have been obtained in the particular case of exponential ($\nu(x)=\nu x$) and noiseless ($D(x)=0$) growth, for deterministic symmetric \cite{hall_functional_1990} and asymmetric \cite{zaidi_asymmetrical_2021} partitioning.
+The same methods can be used to derive the lineage distribution, for which the hypothesis of exponential growth can even be relaxed and replaced by power-law growth rates.